commonlyjs/commonly/README.md

 Overview
 ---------
-> Keep in mind that not everything is implemented yet, install packages with a `@next` tag only.
+> Keep in mind that not everything is implemented yet, for a preview of upcoming version use a `@next` tag.
 > See what's done and what's next on the [roadmap](#roadmap).

 ### Why Commonly?